Avergrove/avergroves-learning-notes/docs/tetris/rank_studies.md

         - Exception: You perform a TSD donation to immediately open the garbage hole.
     - This ruleset to pretend the opponent is watching your board at all times, the moment you block your hole, you are dead.
 - Know when to bail from your opener!
 The opener phase of the game is one of the most deadly!
 There's a very high chance some part of your opener takes a long time to build and it's difficult to downstack out of it.
 It's better to avoid that part of it if it means surviving.
+    - On the flipside, if your opponent is using a kill opener, please try to defend *first* before downstacking!
+There's always a chance to fail your downstack, especially with column 2 / 9 garbage!
+But defending is always consistent!
+Try to APM up until mid game until then.
+    - If your opponent is not handling your kill opener wells.. you can either take the free win, or.. ideally, you can practice mid game with them instead!
+        - Remember, rank is just a number.
+Prioritze improvement over the funny number.

 ### Defense
 - There is an extremely likely chance that your opponent will start the game with (Extended) SDPC-Spin and Stickspin, you will need to learn how to handle them appropriately in order to advance the ranks!